f5vmr/svxlink_raspberry/README.md

 <p>Everything else will have been constructed for you</p>

 <p>The script will compile the running configuration as you proceed.
 It can only be run once, due to the nature of the program.
-Allow yourself an uninterupted period of 1 hour, to answer the questions put to you, and the accompanying install.
+Allow yourself an uninterupted period of 1 hour, to answer the questions put to you, and the accompanying install. <b>Remember to note down any "usernames and passwords" that you provide</b>.
 A Raspberry Pi 3 or 4 will take less time, and a Raspberry Pi zero possibly longer than 90 minutes.
 However the Raspberry Pi Zero will present a challenge due to the lack of an external USB socket.
 Hopefully there should be no reported error.
 I have just completed a build on a raspberry pi 3A from card format to working node in 50 minutes, with no errors.</p>

 <p>During the compilation, you will be notified of the Active IP Address of your node.
 Make a note of it.
 You will need it to proceed.</p>